 The Hawaiian Islands do not produce great food year-round.
 So when Advacodos are in season the shops are bursting with the biggest, plumpest, fruit you have ever seen and are so utterly creamy and delicious that their tiny price tag is hard to believe, however when they are not you will pay a premium for rock hard tiny Hass Avocados from Mexico!

-So you need to buy with your senses, buy local from what is available, and really get a taste for the best Island Produce on offer!
+So you need to buy with your senses, buy locally from what is available, and really get a taste of the best Island Produce on offer!